sravand123/TinkerScript/README.md

 ```bash
   mvn test
 ```
-> Some of the testcases  in the repo were taken from [Tests](https://github.com/munificent/craftinginterpreters/tree/master/test) of Lox Interpreter and were modified to test the initial implementation and remaining testcases were added as part of TinkerScript
+> Some of the testcases  in the repository were taken from [Tests](https://github.com/munificent/craftinginterpreters/tree/master/test) of Lox Interpreter and were modified to test the initial implementation.

 ## Syntax

 ### Primitive Data Types